jjvanzon/jjvanzon.github.io/README.md

 ## Hi there 👋, I'm JJ.

-Former software professional with autism.
+Former software professional with *autism*.
-Now doing things as a hobby.
+Now doing things as a *hobby*.

 ## Projects